DeDeDeK/KARchipelago/worlds/kirby_air_ride/docs/setup_en.md

 * In Dolphin, go to `Tools -> Memory Card Manager`
 * If you have Kirby Air Ride data in this menu, click on it and click `Export as` if you wish to keep the save file for later, or `Delete` if you wish to wipe the save

+## Items file

+Similarly, every multiworld you join should be done with a fresh `kirby_air_ride_items.json` file.
+This is created by the client automatically when first connecting to a server, and is located in the root of your archipelago install folder.
+It is needed by the client to keep track of items properly.
+You should never need to look at the contents or edit it manually.

+**IMPORTANT:**

+This file will need to be moved or deleted before joining a new multiworld server (just as your save file), and always needs to have the same name as above.
+Ideally, every world you join with a certain save file will also always be tied to the corresponding items file.

 ## Connecting to a Room